DreamHost

 DreamHost is a Los Angeles-based web hosting provider and domain name registrar.
 It is owned by New Dream Network, LLC, founded in 1996 by Dallas Bethune, Josh Jones, Michael Rodriguez and Sage Weil, undergraduate students at Harvey Mudd College in Claremont, California, and registered in 1997 by Michael Rodriguez.
 DreamHost began hosting customers' sites in 1997.
 In May 2012, DreamHost spun off Inktank.
 Inktank is a professional services and support company for the open source Ceph file system.
 In November 2014, DreamHost spun off Akanda, an open source network virtualization project.
 As of February 2016, Dreamhost employs about 200 people and has close to 400,000 customers.

 Web hosting

 DreamHost's shared, VPS, and dedicated hosting network consists of Apache, nginx and lighttpd web servers running on the Ubuntu operating system.
 DreamHost also offers cloud storage and computing services for entrepreneurs and developers, launched in 2012.
 The control panel for users to manage all services is a custom application designed in-house, and includes integrated billing and a support ticket system.
-DreamHost's staff contribute to an official blog and a customer support wiki.
+DreamHost's staff contributes to an official blog and a customer support wiki.

 DreamHost does not offer call-in phone support, but customers can pay extra to request callbacks from support staff.
 Furthermore, a live chat option is available for all accounts when the level of support emails is low.
-This option is always available for customers that already pay the monthly fee for callbacks.
+This option is always available for customers who already pay the monthly fee for callbacks.
 The company hosts in excess of one million domains.